 An examination of the dangers of trying to identify the “normal”, which often means “the best”, time in life Imagine a conversation between a middle-aged husband and wife: “Our family hasn’t been normal since our oldest daughter left for college in the fall of 2012.”
 “No, things stopped being normal when our son developed epilepsy… Read More Normal Times in Life?

-This post is to provide a place for students to find lessons we have had in Sunday School/Bible Fellowship.
+This post is to provide a place for students to find lessons we have had in Sunday School/Bible Fellowship, Worship, or other studies.